SOMERSET HILLS ADMINISTRATORS’ ASSOCIATION

 All Administrators will receive sixteen paid holidays each year.
 The sixteen paid holidays shall be mutually agreed upon each year between SHAA and the Superintendent.

 If, for professional reasons, an Administrator must work on one of the paid holidays, she/he will be granted a day off from her/his duties upon notice to and permission from the Superintendent of Schools.

-Administrators on the payroll as of July 1, 2002, who separate from the district no sooner than July 1, 2007, shall receive 50% of their current per diem rate for a maximum of 300 accumulated sick days.
+Administrators on the payroll as of July 1, 2002, who separate from the district no sooner than July 1, 2007, shall receive 50% of their current per diem rate for a maximum of 300 accumulated sick days in an amount not to exceed the applicable state statute.
 All administrators hired after July 1, 2002, must complete 5 years of service with the District in order to receive this benefit.

 Sick Leave is defined by Revised Statutes 18A: 30-1 et seq.
 All administrators shall be entitled to twelve (12) days of Sick Leave per year.
 Unused days of Sick Leave shall be accumulated from year to year.
 Sick Leave in excess of the above shall be at the discretion of the Board.